Czaki/tox-min-req/README.md

 - [License](#license)
 - [Usage](#usage)

-tox-min-req is a [tox](https://tox.wiki/) plugin that simplify the minimum requirements testing.
+tox-min-req is a [tox](https://tox.wiki/) plugin that simplifies
+minimum requirements (min-req) testing.

-The minimum requirements is to validate if minimum requirements are satisfied.
+Minimum requirements testing is important to validate whether the minimum requirements are satisfied.

-To use this plugin you need to use `MIN_REQ` environment variable either in call or in `setenv` section of tox configuration.
+After installing, to use this plugin you need to use `MIN_REQ` environment variable either in the call (e.g. `MIN_REQ=1 tox -e py38-linux-pyqt5`) or in `setenv` section of your tox configuration.

-## Why use this inseted of `deps` attribute of env section?
+## Why use this instead of `deps` attribute of the tox env section?

-One of the possible solution is to use `deps` section in tox configuration to install dependecies in older version.
+One alternative solution is to use the `deps` section in tox configuration to install min-req dependecies.

-But `deps` and package are installed in two independent steps.
-So it means that some of dependencies could be upgraded or downgraded when installing package.
+However, packages from `deps` and the actual package to be tested are installed in two independent steps.
+This means that some of the min-req dependencies could be upgraded or downgraded when installing the actual package.

-The `PIP_CONSTRAINT` variable is used to pin the dependencies.
-And it will apply to call of `pip install` during dependency resolving.
+The `PIP_CONSTRAINT` variable is used to pin the dependencies; it will apply to the call of `pip install` during dependency resolving.

 ## Installation